onevcat/UniWebView-Docs/docs/guide/oauth2.md

 ## Common Flow

-Besides of the built-in supported OAuth 2.0 providers, you can also use the common flow to let your user log in to any standard OAuth 2.0 provider.
-To adopt to a common flow, add the `UniWebViewAuthenticationFlowCustomize` component instead, and set the necessary properties like "Authorization Endpoint", "Token Endpoint", "Client Id" and other more:
+Besides the built-in supported OAuth 2.0 providers, you can also use the common flow to let your user log in to any standard OAuth 2.0 provider.
+To adapt to a common flow, add the `UniWebViewAuthenticationFlowCustomize` component instead, and set the necessary properties like "Authorization Endpoint", "Token Endpoint", "Client Id" and other more:

 ![](/images/common-flow-component.png)